 Timeline and Upcoming Shows

-The Met Philadelphia is expected to open in December 2018.
+The Met Philadelphia is expected to open December 3, 2018.

-The events calendar is already filling up, with two major shows planned at the venue for next spring.
+The events calendar is already filling up, with several major shows planned at the venue through next spring.
+Bob Dylan and His Band kick things off on opening night.
+Kurt Vile & The Violators (December 29) and “Last Week Tonight” host John Oliver (December 30-31) help close out 2018.
 English singer-songwriter James Bay brings his Electric Light Tour to North Broad Street on March 9, 2019, while Dancing With the Stars toe-tapper Derek Hough puts on a dance performance on June 14.

 More on North Broad Street